As Above, So Below (film): Critical response

-On Rotten Tomatoes, the film holds an approval rating of 28% based on 80 reviews, and an average rating of 4.70/10.
+On Rotten Tomatoes, the film holds an approval rating of 29% based on 77 reviews, and an average rating of 4.60/10.
 The website's critical consensus reads, "After an intriguing setup that threatens to claw its way out of found-footage overkill, As Above, So Below plummets into clichéd mediocrity."
-On Metacritic, the film has a weighted average score of 39 out of 100 based on 24 critics, indicating "generally unfavorable reviews."
+On Metacritic, the film has a weighted average score of 39 out of 100 based on 24 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

 Peter Debruge gave the film a mixed review in Variety, writing, "It all makes for clumsy-fun escapism, not bad as end-of-summer chillers go, but small-time compared with other Legendary releases."
-Debruge also called the ending "unspeakably corny."
+Debruge also called the ending "unspeakably corny".
 Kyle Anderson's review in Entertainment Weekly stated, "As Above has some genuine scares.
 The stakes begin as gut-wrenchingly real with the team feeling disoriented hundreds of meters beneath the streets, but the film gets downright silly once the caverns become malevolently sentient."
 Bruce Demara wrote in The Toronto Star, "As Above, So Below has some good scares and a decent cast.
 But it's yet another found footage thriller, so jittery camera sequences may induce nausea."
 Peter Bradshaw stated in The Guardian, "There are some interestingly contrived moments of claustrophobia and surreal lunacy, but this clichéd and slightly hand-me-down script neither scares nor amuses very satisfyingly."
 Drew Hunt expressed similar sentiments in The Chicago Reader, writing "An intriguing and intensely creepy premise is squandered on this rudimentary found-footage horror film."
 Terry Staunton gave the film a mildly positive review in Radio Times, stating, "It's a perfectly serviceable addition to the 'found footage' genre of chillers from director/co-writer John Erick Dowdle (Devil), who puts cameras in each character's helmet, allowing quick cuts from one scene to another.
 But despite the claustrophobia of the setting, he never quite racks up enough tension for a full-on fright-fest."
 The entertainment oriented website JoBlo wrote, "Not the worst example of found footage by a long shot, and it moves a decent pace with a couple of good scares.
 However, this could have been a far more frightening feature if only it had expanded on its scary premise."

 Box office

 The film grossed $8.3 million its opening weekend, finishing in third place.
-It went on to gross $21.3 million in North America and $20.6 million in other territories, for a total gross of $41.9 million.
+It went on to gross $21.3 million in North America and $20.6 million in other territories, for a total worldwide gross of $41.8 million.